shweta97m/Data512-WildFire-Project/Project Folder Structure Guide.md

 This guide provides an overview of the project's folder structure and describes the purpose of each subfolder.

-## Data512 - ProjectPart1_CommonAnalysis_ShwetaManjunath
+## Data512-WildFire-Project
 - The main project folder.
 This contains all the articles, codes and artifacts related to the common analysis section of our project

-### Documentation
-- Project-related documents and notes.
-This contains the ReadMe file that describes the data collected in this project

-### Source Code
+### 01_src
-- The code for the project.
+- Source code repository.
-   - `src/`: Source code files.
+   - `01_src/`: Core source code files reside here.

-### Data
+### 02_data
-- Data files for the project.
+- Data storage for the project.
-   - `datasets/`: Raw datasets for analysis.
+   - `02_data/01_source_data/`: Raw datasets utilized for analysis.Home to unaltered, original datasets directly acquired for analysis.
-   - `processed_data/`: Cleaned and processed data.
+   - `02_data/02_intermediate_data/`: Cleaned and processed data files.Stores data undergoing initial cleaning and transformation stages.
+   - `02_data/03_final_data/`: Repository for immaculate, refined datasets ready for analysis.

+### 03_supporting_documentation
+- Repository for project-related documents and notes.
+   - `03_supporting_documentation/`: Holds project-related documentation and the crucial ReadMe file describing collected data.

-### Reports and Results
+### 04_results_and_reports
+- Storage for project reports and outcomes.
-- Project reports and results.
+   - `01_reports/`: Project reports and visualizations' reflections.
-   - `reports/`: Project reports.
-Contains the reflection for the visualizations
-   - `results/`: Output files and results.
+   - `02_results/`: Output files and result documents.

-### Assets
-- Multimedia and design assets.
-   - `images/`: Image files.
-This contains the visualization results

-### Dependencies
+### 05_dependencies
 - Third-party libraries and dependencies.
-   - `dependecies/`: Third-party libraries and packages.
-It contains the Reader package
+   - `05_dependencies/`: Repository for third-party libraries and packages.
+Contains the 'Reader' package.

-### Scripts or Utilities
+### 06_reference_scripts
 - Custom scripts and utilities.
-   - `scripts/`: Custom scripts for automation.
-This contains the example scripts used to demo the process.
+   - `06_reference_scripts/`: Custom automation scripts for various project functionalities.

-### Archives or Backups
+### 99_archive
-- Archived or backup copies of project files.
+- Archival or backup copies of project files for safekeeping.

 ## Conclusion
 This guide is designed to help you navigate the project's folder structure and understand the purpose of each subfolder.
 Please keep this document updated as the project evolves.